aws/aws-durable-execution-sdk-python/docs/core/steps.md

 **Q: What's the difference between a step and a regular function call?**

 A: A step is checkpointed automatically.
-If your function is interrupted, completed steps return their saved results without re-executing.
+Completed steps return their saved results without re-executing.
 Regular function calls execute every time your function runs.

 **Q: When should I use at-most-once vs at-least-once semantics?**